EgbieAndersonUku1/job_diary/README.md

 I have used CDN bootstrap to give it a more polish interface.
 This also means it needs access to the internet in order to render the graphics the way it was intended.

+One of the reason I created job_diary was because jobtracker was limited and did not protect from various attacks such as Cross Site attack.
+While job diary uses the flask implementation in order to better enhance security.

 ## This was program was never intended to be run on appengine or online.
 I wrote this program to be run on a loopback address.
 I wrote jobtracker an ancestor to be run googleappengine.